 Some people are a little wary of leasing a car.
-Somehow we have all heard a story where a friend of a friends uncle’s Doctors son-in-law had a really bad experience.
 There are horror stories of enormous charges for just a few miles over the agreed limit, or thousands of pounds owing for a tiny scratch by the wheel.

 Here are some of the most common misconceptions and frequently asked questions we have here at Rivervale explained!

 Who is the legal owner of the vehicle?

 The most common cause for confusion we find at Rivervale is the issue of ownership.
 Who owns the car and gets the V5?
 This depends on which type of lease you have entered into.
 If you are in a Contract Hire agreement whether it is a personal or business contract you will never own your vehicle.
 The company funding your lease will be the owners and so therefore have the V5 registered to them.

 If you are entering into a Purchase agreement, you will have the option to own your vehicle at the end.
 Depending on the finance company you may or may not receive the V5 at the beginning of the contract.

 Who pays the road tax?

 Leading on from ownership is the next issue of road tax.
 If you don’t have the V5 you will find it difficult to tax your car!
 Don’t worry!
 If you are in a Contract Hire agreement your funding company will tax the vehicle for you and send you a notification through the post to let you know this has been done.
 The cost of your road tax is included in your lease and reflects the price of road tax at that time.
 If road tax cost increases during your contract you will be sent an invoice to pay the difference, this also works the other way too, if road tax is reduced you will be sent a cheque to give you the difference back.